-The charity operates a defined contribution pension scheme, contributions being charged to the profit and loss account when payable in accordance with the rules of the scheme.
+The charity operates a defined contribution pension scheme, contributions being charged to the Statement of Fianancial Activities when payable in accordance with the rules of the scheme.

 Going concern

 Given the level of reserves available to the charity, the Council Members consider that there are no material uncertainties regarding the ability of the charity to continue for the forseeable future.